lbell/pretty-google-calendar/README.md

 This is a light and simple to use plugin that embeds Google Calendars in your website with style, beauty and grace.

+Highlights:

+- Out of the box support for Calendar grid and agenda list view
+- Responsive design switches to list view on smaller screens
+- List view customizable to day, week, month, year or custom number of days

 How it works:

 1. Continue to manage events using Google Calendar as you've always done.